tdene/OSU_ECEN5313_S2022_template/README.md

 xschem LDO.sch
 ```

-To run Ngspice simulations, remember to have
+To run Ngspice simulations, remember to have the MODELS code block in
+your top level design.

 The schematic Analyses_Template.sch has examples of different analyses
 that you can run. *Remember* that ctrl C + ctrl V works between different
 Xschem windows, so you can copy and paste the whole code block between
 two different schematics.